Skip to main content

 Also known as: suicide squeeze, safety squeeze

-A squeeze bunt in fast-pitch is a bunt call with a runner on third, made unusually high-risk by the short 40–43 foot pitching distance that gives the runner, batter, and defense almost no time to react to how the pitch is actually thrown.
+A squeeze bunt in fast-pitch is called with a runner on third.
+The short 40-to-43-foot pitching distance makes it unusually risky.
+This means nobody on the field gets time to react to how the pitch is actually thrown.

-The mechanics of a squeeze — suicide (runner breaks on the pitch, before the bunt is down) versus safety (runner waits for the bunt to be down) — are the same tactic used in overhand baseball, but fast-pitch's much shorter pitching distance compresses every decision point in the play.
-A pitch that takes roughly 0.4 seconds to reach the plate from 43 feet leaves the runner breaking on a suicide squeeze committed almost the instant the ball leaves the circle, well before there is any visual read on pitch location — unlike the longer flight time from a 60-foot-6-inch mound, there is no window to abort if the pitch is wild.
+The two variants.
+This means the runner breaking on the pitch, or waiting until the ball is down.
+This means are the same tactic used in overhand baseball.
+But the shorter distance compresses every decision point in the play.
+Roughly 0.4 seconds of flight from 43 feet means a runner going on the pitch is committed almost the instant the ball leaves the circle, long before any read on location.
+Unlike the longer flight from a 60-foot-6-inch mound, there is no window to abort.

 The underhand windmill release also changes what tips the defense off.
-Because there is no big kicking leg or overhand arm swing to watch, opposing infielders reading a suicide squeeze rely almost entirely on the runner's first step and the batter squaring early — both of which happen closer to the pitcher's release point than in overhand baseball, giving a well-drilled defense less time, but also less to see.
+With no kicking leg or overhand arm swing to watch, infielders read the play almost entirely off the runner's first step and the batter squaring.
+This means both of which happen closer to release than in baseball.
+This gives a drilled defence less time but also less to see.
 A batter who squares too early against a fast-pitch battery gives away the play before the ball is even released, since the pitcher's full release is visible to the defense a beat sooner relative to the shorter flight time.

 Beginner tip

-Practice squeeze timing off a pitching machine or coach throwing from the actual fast-pitch distance — timing drilled against a slower toss or a longer distance will not hold up in a real at-bat.
+Drill the timing off a machine or a coach throwing from the real distance.
+This means anything slower or further back will not hold up in a game.

-With a fast runner on third and one out against a hard-throwing pitcher, the coach waits until the last possible moment to flash the suicide squeeze sign, knowing that with only 43 feet of flight time the batter has to be squared and ready the instant the ball leaves the pitcher's hand.
+With a fast runner on third and one out against a hard thrower, the coach waits until the last possible moment to flash the sign.
+This is.
+This is because with 43 feet of flight the batter must be squared the instant the ball is released.

 Why it matters

-The short pitching distance is what makes squeeze timing a fast-pitch-specific skill rather than a copy of the baseball version — a batter who squares on baseball timing will be early or late relative to a 43-foot release, and Motion Lab timing review has to account for that compressed window rather than reusing a longer-distance benchmark.
+The distance is what makes the timing a sport-specific skill rather than a borrowed one.
+A batter squaring on baseball timing is early or late against a 43-foot release, and Motion Lab review has to use the compressed window rather than a longer-distance benchmark.

 Common mistakes

-• Squaring around on the batter's own internal clock rather than the pitcher's release, which is consistently early or late against a 43-foot delivery compared to the timing a hitter builds facing overhand pitching
+• Squaring around on the batter's own internal clock rather than the pitcher's release.
+This is reliably early or late against a 43-foot delivery compared to the timing a hitter builds facing overhand pitching

-• Assuming a rise ball or drop ball will be easier to bunt because it "does the work for you" — movement pitches are harder to control down, not easier, and a squeeze call against a heavy-movement pitcher raises the miss risk
+• Assuming a rise or drop is easier to handle.
+This is because it "does the work for you".
+This means movement is harder to control downward, not easier, and calling the play against it raises the miss risk

-• Coaching staff calling the squeeze off a pitch count or pattern read that doesn't account for how little time the defense has to react at this distance, leading to a call that surprises the offense's own runner as much as the defense
+• Calling it off a pattern read that ignores how little reaction time exists at this distance.
+This surprises your own runner as much as the defence

 In SwingVantage Motion Lab